App-Level Patching

 Limitations

-Due to nature of app-level patching, it may not be as comprehensive as OS-level patching.
+Due to the nature of app-level patching, it may not be as comprehensive as OS-level patching.
 Some known limitations are:

 Python